lwazi71/Tribute-Page/README.md

 # TrunksTribute-Page
-Tribute page from freecodecamp project ideas
+Tribute page  from freecodecamp project ideas.
+I used Dragon Ball Z character Trunks as the main idea.